Pusat Bandar Puchong LRT station: Station Layout

-Park-and-ride facilities are provided in the station with 120 parking bays built next to the station.
+Park-and-ride facilities are provided in the station with 120 parking bays.
 A convenience store, operated by 7-Eleven as well as a cafe, can be found in the station.
-As a part of the initiative of making all stations accessible to the disabled, the station provides disabled-friendly facilities such as accessibility lifts, accessible toilets, special gate entrance for wheelchair users and tactile paving provided throughout the station.
-The platform gap is reduced to minimum to allow easy boarding for wheelchair users.
+As a part of the initiative of making all stations accessible to the disabled, the station provides disabled-friendly facilities such as accessibility lifts, accessible toilets, special gate entrance for wheelchair users, and tactile paving provided throughout the station.
+The platform gap is reduced to a minimum to allow easy boarding for wheelchair users.